cilium/cilium/Documentation/helm-values.rst

      - When set to true, automatically generate a CA and certificates to enable mTLS between clustermesh-apiserver and external workload instances.
 If set to false, the certs to be provided by setting appropriate values below.
      - bool
      - ``true``
+   * - :spelling:ignore:`clustermesh.apiserver.tls.auto.method`
+     - Sets the method to auto-generate certificates.
+Supported values: - cronJob:      This method uses a Kubernetes CronJob to generate any                 certificates not provided by the user at                 installation time. - certmanager:  This method uses cert-manager to generate & rotate                 certificates. - helm:         This method uses Helm to generate all certificates.
+Deprecated and will be removed in Cilium v1.16.
+     - string
+     - ``"helm"``
    * - :spelling:ignore:`clustermesh.apiserver.tls.client`
      - base64 encoded PEM values for the clustermesh-apiserver client certificate and private key.
 Used if 'auto' is not enabled.
      - object